lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # CoAP options
 CoAP defines options placed after the based header in Option Numbers order; see {{RFC7252}}.
 Each Option instance in a message uses the format Delta-Type (D-T), Length (L), Value (V).
-When applying SCHC compression to the option, the D-T, L, and V formats serve to make the Rule description of it.
-The SCHC compression builds the description of the option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of  {{RFC8724}}.
+The SCHC Rule builds the description of the option by using in the Field ID the Option Number built from D-T; in TV, the Option Value; and the Option Length uses section 7.4 of  {{RFC8724}}.
 When the Option Length has a well-known size, the Rule may stock the length value.
 Therefore, SCHC compression does